mshwery/minimalist-api/README.md

 ### Dependencies

 Once you've got Node/npm installed you can run `npm install` to install app dependencies.
 It is recommended you do this prior to getting the database configured if you want to make use of the `npm run migrate` command.

+### Running locally via Docker

+This project uses Docker for local development, and the Dockerfile can also be used for production. `docker-compose` provides a clean interface for doing local development and overriding production defaults.

+#### Requirements to run via Docker
+- `Docker` should be installed, supporting `docker-compose` v3.1
+- Have postgres configured in `environment.json`.
+If you don't want to locally install postgres but would rather connect to a remote instance you will need to change the `PGHOST` environment variable specified in `docker-compose`

+#### Build and run the app

+Once you've got Docker installed and postgres installed (or a remote instance), you can build and run the app.
+You can use one simple command to do the whole thing:

+- `docker-compose up`

+Of course, you can also manually build the `Dockerfile` with your own flags, but `docker-compose` make running the app quite simple.

 ### Database and migrations